When to Plant Tulips and Daffodils for the Best Results

 Aftercare for Stronger Blooms Next Year

-After flowering, remove the spent blooms promptly to prevent the bulbs from wasting energy on seed production.
-A quick snip just below the faded flower head is all that is needed.
+After flowering, remove the spent blooms promptly to stop the bulb wasting energy on seed production.
+A quick snip just below the faded flower head is usually enough.
 Leave the foliage intact and let it die back naturally over the following six weeks or so.
-Those strappy leaves might look untidy for a while, but they are busy photosynthesising and sending nutrients back down to the bulb, building reserves for next year’s stronger stems and bigger flowers.
+Those strappy leaves might look untidy for a while, but they are photosynthesising and sending nutrients back down to the bulb, building reserves for next year’s stronger stems and bigger flowers.

-If the dying leaves bother you in a formal border, tie them loosely in knots or bundle them gently with soft twine to keep things neat without restricting light.
+If the dying leaves bother you in a formal border, avoid tying daffodil leaves into knots and instead tuck foliage behind neighbouring plants or use a discreet support ring so the leaves still catch the light.
 Avoid cutting them back early, as this weakens the bulbs and can lead to disappointing displays in future seasons.